 Knox's first guest was Anita Sarkeesian: the center of Gamergate, and a woman who received so many rape and death threats after speaking out about misogyny and objectification in video games, she was forced to flee her own home.
 Many gamers remain suspicious of Sarkeesian and her perceived infractions against the community.
-When I asked a gamer friend for his opinion, he did not mention the abuse she suffered at all, telling me instead:

 There are a multitude of blogs and YouTube videos still dedicated to bashing Sarkeesian.
 On The Scarlet Letter Reports' own Facebook page, one man left a comment saying "I can’t believe Amanda Knox would put her and Anita on the same level.
 Anita has never been a real victim at all…"

 The fact that Amanda Knox is hosting the series speaks volumes about The Scarlet Letter Reports' intentions.
 Despite a lack of evidence, and her 2015 acquittal, there are people all over the world still laboring under the assumption that Knox had a hand in the horrific 2007 murder of her roommate, Meredith Kercher.
 Netflix documentary Amanda Knox helped some understand just what had happened to this woman at the hands of a salacious tabloid press, but misinformation about her character has continued to persist.

 Print media wasn't just a nightmare for Knox during her trial, it didn't let up during her appeal either.
 Even one of the more reputable newspapers in the UK, The Telegraph, published a story in 2011 titled "Five Reasons Knox is Guilty."
 The tabloids may finally have moved on in 2018, but they made such a huge impact initially, that many have found those accusations hard to forget.